emboiko/CopyTo-MoveTo/readme.md

 Run `CopyTo-MoveTo.exe` from within its source directory using a shortcut.

-Edit + execute `regkeys.reg` with a proper path/to/CopyTo-MoveTo.exe and add it to a context menu!
+Edit + merge `regkeys.reg` with a proper path/to/CopyTo-MoveTo.exe and add it to a context menu!
 Multiselect an arbitrary number of files and/or directories in Windows Explorer, and gather them in CopyTo-MoveTo

    <img src="https://i.imgur.com/wLcGVgL.png">